 Pro tip: Science says that when we invest our money into something, we tend to take it more seriously.
 So, even if it’s $9 (like my notebook from Indigo, featured in the photo below), investing some money into your notebook almost guarantees that you will appreciate it more.

 If you already have a notebook, great!
 If not, find one or buy one, and don’t stress about how beautiful it is.
 The best notebook is one that is full of your thoughts and ideas.

 You’ve got a notebook and now you’re ready to start writing.

 If you’re anything like me, you may already have a bookshelf crammed with books and stacks of journal articles.
-In fact, the real challenge may be choosing just one research article to start with (hint: start with the one that sparks interest and inspires you!).
+In fact, the real challenge may be choosing just one research article to start with.
+Hint: start with the one that sparks the most interest and inspires you!

 But maybe you haven’t already curated a small library of reference materials.
 And that’s totally fine.
 If you’re a newbie, there are some helpful places you can look for inspiration: